Tierra del Fuego National Park

 There are many ways to find out the national park.
 Get to know them!

-There are options for all tastes, from the cozy forest that embraces you with its aroma of ñire tree, to the shocking cold waters of the Beagle Channel; from mountain trails to camping areas to relax near the river.
-The trails have different degrees of difficulty and are clearly marked; it is possible to walk them either on your own or on excursions with specialized guides.
-These guided excursions can be combined with rowing activities in one of the main rivers of the National Park: Lapataia River.
+There are options to suit all tastes, from the welcoming forest that envelops you with the scent of lenga trees, to the invigorating cold waters of the Beagle Channel; from mountain trails to camping areas for relaxation by the river.
+The trails vary in difficulty and are clearly marked.
+You can explore them independently or join guided excursions led by experienced guides.
+These guided tours can include rowing activities on one of the main rivers in the National Park: Lapataia River.

-Lapataia Bay is located inside the park.
-The name comes from the Yámana language and means “forest bay”.
-In addition to being a beautiful landscape, Lapataia is the end of National Route 3 (also the Panamerican Highway); there is the famous sign indicating the 3063 kilometers that separate it from Argentina's capital.
-Through a circuit of footbridges you will be able to walk around and enjoy the fresh sea air mixed with the forest.
+Lapataia Bay is situated within the park.
+The name originates from the Yámana language and translates to "the forest bay".
+Aside from its picturesque beauty, Lapataia marks the end of National Route 3 (also known as the Pan-American Highway).
+Here, you'll find the iconic sign indicating the 3,063 kilometers separating it from Argentina's capital, Buenos Aires.
+Along a circuit of footbridges, you can wander and savor the fresh sea breeze mingled with the forest.

-An entertaining way to visit a small part of the park is on the famous Tren del Fin del Mundo (End of the World Train).
-If you hire the excursion with an agency, you can do some kilometers on board the little train and when you arrive at the last station located inside the National Park, the guides are waiting for you to discover the wonderful corners of this place.
+An enjoyable way to explore a small section of the park is by taking the famous End of the World Train.
+If you book the excursion through an agency, you can travel a few kilometers aboard the charming train.
+Upon reaching the final station located within the National Park, knowledgeable guides await to unveil the wonders of this place.

-Definitely, the National Park is a necessary stop on the trip to the end of the world.
+Undoubtedly, visiting the National Park is an essential part of your journey to the end of the world.

 The use of stoves, jugs, heaters is allowed exclusively in sites intended for this purpose, in camping areas.